-(A) means a type certificate issued under subsection (a) or an amendment to such certificate; and(B) does not include a supplemental type certificate issued under subsection (b).

-b.
-Current Submittal and Review Processes Relevant to Section 105(a) -

-Applicant Submittals.
-Title 14 CFR § 21.15 requires applications for TCs to be made on a form and in a manner prescribed by the FAA.
+(A) means a type certificate issued under subsection (a) or an amendment to such certificate; and b.
+Current Submittal and Review Processes Relevant to Section 105(a) - Applicant Submittals.
+14 CFR § 21.15 requires applications for TCs to be made on a form and in a manner prescribed by the FAA.
 Section 21.15(b) requires the application to be accompanied by "available preliminary basic data."
 Section 21.20 requires the applicant to show compliance with all applicable requirements, provide the FAA the means by which such compliance has been shown, and certify that the applicant has complied.
 For a transport category airplane, the applicant must show compliance with the substantive design regulations of part 25, including 14 CFR §§ 25.1301 and 25.1309.
 Per 14 CFR § 21.21(b), the FAA examines this information, including the proposed type design, in order to find compliance.
 The applicant's showings, and the FAA's findings of compliance, are part of the approved TC.